justbruno/signed-networks-tutorial/README.md

 layout: post
 title: Blogging Like a Hacker
 ---
-% Mining signed networks: theory and applications
+#Mining signed networks: theory and applications
 ## The Web Conference 2020 tutorial

 ### Abstract